PathologyDataScience/HistomicsML2/docs/data-import.rst

   root@5c6eb03c0e2f:/notebooks# cd /var/www/html/predict-rest-api
   root@5c6eb03c0e2f:/notebooks# python run_model_server.py

-.. note:: If the server becomes unresponsive or generates a connection error during use then re-launch run_model_server.py.
+.. note:: If the server becomes unresponsive or generates a connection error during use then re-run run_model_server.py.

 * Open the web page http://localhost/HistomicsML/data.html
 * Enter a dataset name and select your base project directory from ``Project Directory``.
 The fields for ``Slide Information``, ``PCA Information``, ``Features`` will automatically populate after selecting the project folder.
 If you have multiple versions of these files in a project folder then these alternative files can be accessed with the list buttons.